Keeping you protected

 Unless you are absolutely sure the email was sent by Cointree.

-Enable fingerprint or passcode lock on your phone, use a secure email provider, and use 2FA for your email account.
+Enable passcode lock on your phone, use a secure email provider, and use 2FA for your email account.

 Secure your computer